Welcome to the Youth & Parent Career Centre!

 If you love tinkering, working with your hands and solving problems, the Automotive Service and Collision Repair Technician may be the career for you, and the highest in demand!

 The industry offers over 45 professional career choices from automotive service/collision technician, client services to management!
-Click here to discover 'A Day in the Life of' real people in real jobs across Canada.
+Click here to discover up to date facts about Nova Scotian careers.

 You can also review the 45 career choices by downloading the Steer Your Way Career brochure.